jhoblitt/puppet-selenium/README.md

 files paths will be used.
 Note that the log files and init scripts are only created for the relevant configured service.

-The log files will have the mode `0644` so that they can be inspected by users other than the selenium role account.
+The log files are set to mode `0644`, so that they can be inspected by users other than the selenium role account.

 ```